TreasureProject/tdk-unity/README.md

 # TDK Unity

 ### What is the Treasure Development Kit (TDK)
 TDK Unity is exeprimental and in early development phase.
 It facilitates easy installation and integration with our internal client-side tools and vendor SDKs.
-It removes biolerplate integration code and abscracts interaction between game code and vendor SDKs.
+It removes biolerplate integration code and abstracts interaction between game code and vendor SDKs.

 #### What's in the box
 - Analytics tracking